The Hidden Math Behind Field Service Success: How Numbers Drive Better Business Decisions

 Economic Order Quantity (EOQ)

-EOQ = √((2 × Annual Demand × Order Cost) ÷ Holding Cost per Unit)
+Find the sweet spot for inventory orders: EOQ = √((2 × Annual Demand × Order Cost) ÷ Holding Cost per Unit)

 For pipe fittings: